A truly real-time, 100% accurate digital cap table.

 The most common way to create a cap table is in an Excel spreadsheet or a Google Sheet.

-You can find examples and templates online, but if it saves you time, you can download our free Excel template
+You can find examples and templates online, but if it saves you time, you can download our free Excel template.

-A template spreadsheet designed for non-complex companies.
+A spreadsheet template designed for non-complex companies.

 Download